apiaryio/api-blueprint/Tutorial.md

 #### Response without a body

-You can describe a response without a body, for example a 204 response when we delete a question:
+This resource has a delete action, the server will return a 204 response without a body.

 ```
 ### Delete [DELETE]